m1xb3r/braiins-hashbot/README.md

 - Docker 24+ with the Compose plugin (`docker compose version` to check)
 - A Braiins Hashpower Market account with an active bid
+- Not set up yet?
+Follow the guide at [rentsomehash.com](https://rentsomehash.com/) to go from zero to a working Braiins → DATUM → OCEAN setup, then come back here

 ---